aliuly/xlpricer/README.md

 # TODO

-- [x] Switch to openpyxl, to remove Prices sheet ... removing references to it from the components tab
-- [x] subcommand - prep
-- [x] subcommand - reprice
-- [ ] reprice command  update tiering table.
+- [ ] reprice command to update tiering table.
   - scan the other sheets.
 Finding relevant columns.
     - tier calc, description, region, vCPU, Price
   - look down and find the cells with "Tier", which are the ones that